 A form that people use to express interest in

-volunteering should have appropriate titles, so if someone is having
+volunteering should have appropriate titles, so if someone

 Make sure headings are accurate.

-This is another adjustment that makes a site more accessible for
+This is another adjustment that makes a site more accessible

-someone using a screen reader.
+for someone using a screen reader.

-Change headlines from HTML that designates text size to HTML
+Change headlines from HTML that designates text size to

-headline designations instead.
+HTML headline designations instead.

-Instead of the main headline and subheads on the page sized by HTML
+Instead of the main headline and subheads on the page sized by

-Ideally, the page does not skip levels.
+hierarchy is meaningful.
+Ideally, the page does not skip

 Properly design tables.

-Tables have a logical reading order from left to right, top to bottom,
+Tables have a logical reading order from left to right, top to

-properties, Header cells should be tagged with the TH tag and data
+Row in table properties, Header cells should be tagged with

-cells should be tagged with the TD tag.
+the TH tag and data cells should be tagged with the TD tag.

 Careful with PDF files.